 Representing Places

-To understand what we need to properly represent places, let’s go through a key predication from the ERG that represents place, loc_nonsp.
+To understand what we need to properly represent places, let’s go through a key predication from the ERG that represents place, loc_nonsp

-loc_nonsp (“nonspecific location”) is true when x_location represents a “place” where x_actor “is” or “is at” but doesn’t get more specific than that.
+“is” or “is at” but doesn’t get more specific than that.
 It shows up in phrases like:

-• “Where am I?” -> no relationship other than I “am” somewhere
+- “Where am I?” -> no relationship other than I “am” somewhere

-• “Where is the stick?” -> no relationship other than the stick “is” somewhere
+- “Where is the stick?” -> no relationship other than the stick “is” somewhere

-• “The dog barks every day” -> No relationship to day other than it “happens” every day
+- “The dog barks every day” -> No relationship to day other than it “happens” every day

 It would not show up in phrases that more specifically locate something, such as:

-• The stick is on the table. -> locates the stick in a place on the location
+- The stick is on the table. -> locates the stick in a place on the location

-• He arrives before/at 10am. -> locates the arrival before/at a certain time
+- He arrives before/at 10am. -> locates the arrival before/at a certain time

 More information is available in the ERG reference.

-In this topic, we’ll implement the loc_nonsp and place_n predications to make the phrase “Where am I?” work.
-As always, we’ll start by examining the MRS to see what predications it generates for the phrase:
+predications to make the phrase “Where am I?” work.
+As always, we’ll start by trying out the phrase, even though we know it won’t work yet, and using /show

-[ "where am i"
+[ "where am I?"

 TOP: h0